einbahnstrasse/MTEC1003-slides/_slides/python.conditionals.tutorial.v01.md

       print("Your number is less than or equal to 60")
   else:
       print("Your number is greater than 60")</code></pre>

-_Same instructions, but what's different in the syntax?_

 <span class="fragment">no semicolon ; <i>as before</i></span>